jochocki/proxmox-build-template/README.md

 ```

 ### Create token/secret in proxmox
-If you don't know how, I've explained it in my blog post.
+If you don't know how, I've explained it in a full tutorial in my [blog post.](https://blog.thetechcorner.sk/posts/Build-a-cloud-init-enabled-Linux-VM-templates-on-Proxmox-provisioned-by-packer/)

 ### Configuration